Snowmass Rodeo Policy and Rules 2018

 4. There is no entry fee for this event.
 There will be no added money for this event.

 5. "Mutton Bustin" is a timed event, judging the first eight seconds of the ride.
 The judge will score each ride on its merits.
-First prize is a trophy; second and third places receive a medal.
-All other contestants receive a prize.
+First, second and third places receive a trophy.
+All other contestants receive a small prize.